seynur/mitre-attack-app-for-splunk-docs/docs/user_guide.md

   ![map_rule_to_technique2]

+  **Note:** Splunk is equipped with security safeguards in its SPL to alert users when attempting to execute a search in Splunk Web that includes commands deemed potentially risky.
+If a [search command](https://docs.splunk.com/Documentation/Splunk/9.1.1/Security/SPLsafeguards#Commands_that_trigger_SPL_safeguards) falls into this category and triggers the safeguard, a warning dialog box will pop up (Splunk version 9.0 and above), offering additional information for review.
+Users are given the choice to acknowledge the potential risks and proceed with running the query.

+  ![map_rule_to_technique3]

+  ![map_rule_to_technique4]

+   ![map_rule_to_technique5]

 __Important NOTE__: If a rule name is already defined, this view does NOT add any mappings to the lookup in order to avoid duplicates.
 You will see ``No results found`` message and will need to edit the lookup table manually.

 &nbsp;